COSMO-ORG/fieldextra-wiki/Planning.md

           Our implementation is quite simple and it is based on grib_api.
 There has been some talk of releasing the code as it is or to provide a patch to grib_api, but nothing has been decided so far.]
-     + [1w] Evaluate implementation of additional MPI based parallelization
+     + [1w] Evaluate implementation of MPI based parallelization
      + [1w] Avoid using strings as much as possible (tag component of ty_fld_id ...)
      + [1-2w;with CSCS support] Evaluation of ScaleMP software, to use multiple nodes as a single virtual shared memory system